worldbank/metadata-schemas/README.md

 updated_indicator_metadata = mm.read_metadata_from_excel(filename)
 ```

-Note that the Excel write and save functions do not currently support Geospatial metadata.

 The manager also offers a convenient way to get started creating metadata in pydantic by creating an empty pydantic object for a given metadata type which can then be updated as needed.

 ```python